science-nature/DAPPER/README.md

 Example of limitations:
  * It is not suited for very big models (>60k unknowns).
- * Time-dependent error covariances and changes in lengths of state/obs (although models f and Obs may otherwise be time-dependent).
+ * Time-dependent error covariances and changes in lengths of state/obs (although models Dyn and Obs may otherwise be time-dependent).
  * Non-uniform time sequences not fully supported.

 Also, DAPPER comes with no guarantees/support.